Pat Kelly (climber): Climbing

 One of her best known achievements was to solo a rock climb known as Jones' route up Scafell pinnacle from Deep Ghyll in the Lake District.
 Those who watched her expressed their consternation at seeing a lone person ascending its rocky arete.

 Kelly actively encouraged many women to climb.
 By 1920, her and her husband's office was being used as a base for her work, which culminated in a letter jointly written by Eleanor Winthrop Young being published in the Manchester Guardian in which she proposed the founding of a women-only club for rock climbers.
 Their letter garnered support from its editor, C E Montague, who, alongside his wife, were also climbers.
 This resulted in the founding of the Pinnacle Club, the first rock-climbing club solely for women, at Pen-y-Gwryd in north Wales on 26 March 1921.
 Kelly became the Pinnacle Club's first honorary secretary, and Winthrop Young its first president.

-Ten years after her death the Pinnacle Club acquired a climbing hut in Snowdonia which they named the the Emily Kelly Hut in her memory.
+Ten years after her death the Pinnacle Club acquired a climbing hut in Snowdonia which they named the Emily Kelly Hut in her memory.